 What is cloud computing?
-Everything you need to know from public and private cloud to software as a service | ZDNet
+Everything you need to know about the cloud, explained | ZDNet

 Cloud computing as a term has been around since the early 2000s, but the concept of computing-as-a-service has been around for much, much longer -- as far back as the 1960s, when computer bureaus would allow companies to rent time on a mainframe, rather than have to buy one themselves.

-These 'time-sharing' services were largely overtaken by the rise of the PC, and then the rise of corporate data centers where companies would store vast amounts of data.
+These 'time-sharing' services were largely overtaken by the rise of the PC which made owning a computer much more affordable, and then in turn by the rise of corporate data centers where companies would store vast amounts of data.

-But the concept of renting access to computing power has resurfaced a number of times since then -- in the application service providers, utility computing, and grid computing of the late 1990s and early 2000s.
+But the concept of renting access to computing power has resurfaced again and again -- in the application service providers, utility computing, and grid computing of the late 1990s and early 2000s.
 This was followed by cloud computing, which really took hold with the emergence of software as a service and hyperscale cloud computing providers such as Amazon Web Services.

-How big a deal is the cloud?
+How important is the cloud?

 Building the infrastructure to support cloud computing now accounts for more than a third of all IT spending worldwide, according to research from IDC.
 Meanwhile spending on traditional, in-house IT continues to slide as computing workloads continue to move to the cloud, whether that is public cloud services offered by vendors or private clouds built by enterprises themselves.